 When studying at the Computer Science Department, enhancing your employability is one of our key priorities.
 We offer a range of activities throughout your time in university to improve your employability.
-The latest Destinations of Leavers from Higher Education (DLHE) survey shows that Aberystwyth Computer Science graduates exceed the national subject area average for employability.
+The latest Higher Education Statistics Agency (HESA) survey shows that Aberystwyth Computer Science graduates exceed the national subject area average for employability.
 Below, are various ways we hope to improve your employability as a Computer Science student at Aberystwyth University.

 Detailed information for students and employers may be found on the department's Industrial Year pages [click here].